kaiulrich/kulrich_CarND-Behavioral-Cloning-P3/README.md

 ![alt text][netw_nvida]

-I continued with 3 convolution layers and 3 fully connected layers and internal Cropping2D (to cut the area of interesst) and a Normalisation layer.
+I continued with 3 convolution layers and 3 fully connected layers and internal Cropping2D (to cut the area of interest) and a Normalisation layer.

-At the end of the process, the vehicle is able to drive autonomously around the track 1 and Track 2 without leaving the road.
+At the end of the process, the vehicle is able to drive autonomously around track 1 and track 2 without leaving the road.

 #### 2. Final Model Architecture